UN-OCHA/common-design-wordpress/README.md

 ### Social media icons

-Uncomment the include statement in `resources/templates/parts/parts-footer.php` to include the social media block.
+There is an include statement in `resources/templates/parts/parts-footer.php` for the social media block.
 Update the link `href` in `resources/templates/parts/parts-social-media.php`.

 Comment out or delete the markup for the icons that are not needed.
+Or comment out the include statement to omit all social media links.

 ## Releases